spankyed/Vishva/README.md

 Me: as if talking to me
 You: i guess
 ```
-The framework begs to be extended and can benefit from the addition of more advanced features.
-Currently, the framework provides:

-* External API Integrations, triggerable through chat bot conversation
-* Private data storage (easily manage private data for Watson Conversation without sending it to the cloud)
-* Conversation and Context management is front-end agnostic; easily extend to other Front-Ends (Slack, Facebook Messenger)
-* Complex Javascript functions

 #### Who will use is it?
 ⋅⋅⋅Lets say an employer wants to hire you..
 They'd go to your website, see a 3D simulation of what your up to IRL, ask your chat bot- "Why should I hire you?", get a relevant response.
 And then perhaps you'd be notified through a phone application that you have a potential job opportunity and you should intervene.